 The academic excellence to which students are called, in combination with the value-based curriculum helps Nazareth promote and continue the "Tradition of Excellence" that it professes.
 The dedication and commitment of Nazareth Academy Grade School to achieve its objectives and strategic planning for the future is evident from its past accomplishments.

-Seventy-nine years later, the Sisters of the Holy Family of Nazareth and their mission continue to guide our school in an everlasting vision, which captivated our foundress, Blessed Mary of Jesus the Good Shepherd (Frances Siedliska): "We are committed to creating communities of love and hope which celebrate the oneness of the human family."
+Eighty years later, the Sisters of the Holy Family of Nazareth and their mission continue to guide our school in an everlasting vision, which captivated our foundress, Blessed Mary of Jesus the Good Shepherd (Frances Siedliska): "We are committed to creating communities of love and hope which celebrate the oneness of the human family."